farcaster-project/farcaster-core/README.md

 - `blockchain`: generic types and traits for declaring assets/chains and on-chain behavior.
 - `consensus`: encoding and decoding implementation for all types in the crate, used to serialize and deserialize messages exchanged.
 - `crypto`: traits and generic types to define cryptographic interactions (wallet capability, commit/reveal scheme, signature and key types, etc).
-- `trade`: generic types and utilities for handling the trade phase, e.g. creating a public trade.
+- `trade`: generic types and utilities for handling the trade setup, e.g. creating a deal.
 - `protocol`: generic types related to the execution of the protocol and messages exchanged between peers.
 - `role`: role definitions (trade and swap) and trait for the generic framework.
 - `script`: generic types for transaction data management.